How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What interest rates are allowed on private promissory notes in Virginia?

 Virginia caps interest at 12% per year for written contracts (Va.
 Code §6.2-303) unless both parties agree to a higher rate in writing.
 When a higher rate is agreed to in a written contract, Virginia generally enforces it without a specific upper limit for business loans - though consumer loans have additional protections.
-Virginia's 5-year statute of limitations applies to written promissory notes.
+For a negotiable promissory note, Virginia applies the Uniform Commercial Code six-year period (Va.
+Code 8.3A-118).
 Lenders should clearly state the agreed rate in the note to preserve enforcement rights.